ReiRev/laracasts-build-modern-laravel-apps-using-inertia-js-laravel11-typescript/README.md

 ### Key Points

-- [ ] Techniques for preserving the user's scroll position when navigating a page.
+- Techniques for preserving the user's scroll position when navigating a page.

+## Active Links

+### TODO

+- [ ] Investigate Inertia component's props with vue devtools.
+- [ ] Highlight the links in `Nav.vue` when the current page URL matches the link's URL.
+- [ ] Create reusable `NavLink.vue` to simplify the implementation.

+### Key Points

+- Props of Inertia component.